Volunteer Opportunities.

 You can get involved with the planning and running of events. with majority of events take place on weekends with occasional week day (evening) events.

-Working with a team on bucket collections, Running Games (Hook A Duck, Lucky Dip, 4-Up) or helping the Bedrock Road-Show.
+Working with a team on bucket collections, Running Games (Hook A Duck, Lucky Dip, 4-Up) or running the Bedrock Road-Show.

 You could also help and run events such as Quiz Nights, Broadcast Marathons or Sponsored Walks.